Sivanthi Adithan

 Sivanthi Adityan (24 September 1936 – 19 April 2013) was an Indian media proprietor who ran Tamil newspapers Daily Thanthi and Maalaimalar.
-Sivanthi started the first evening Tamil Daily Maalai Murasu at Tirunelveli in 1959.
+Sivanthi started the first evening Tamil daily Maalai Murasu at Tirunelveli in 1959.
 He was an educationist, an industrialist and a philanthropist.
-He was awarded the Padma Shri by the Government of India.

-He was popularly called "Chinna Ayya" as a mark of respect by the people.
-In 2012 Adithan bought the NDTV Hindu news channel and renamed it as Thanthi TV.
+He was popularly called Chinna Ayya (a common nickname, "Little Sir") as a mark of respect by people.
+In 2012, he bought the NDTV Hindu news channel and renamed it as Thanthi TV.
 He was the President of Indian Olympic Association from 1987 to 1996.

-Early life
+Early life, family and education

-Dr. Sivanthi Adityan was the second son of S. P. Adithanar and Govinthammal.
-His father S. P. Adithanar was a lawyer, ex-minister and founder of the Tamil daily newspaper Daily Thanthi.
-He did his schooling at Ramakrishna Higher Secondary School and Besant Theosophical High School and his Bachelors at the Presidency College.
+Born in Tiruchendur, Sivanthi Adityan was the second son of S. P. Adithanar and Govinthammal.
+S. P. Adithanar was a lawyer, ex-minister and founder of the Tamil daily newspaper Daily Thanthi.
+Sivanthi was educated at Ramakrishna Higher Secondary School and Besant Theosophical High School.
+He received his bachelors degree at Presidency College, Chennai.
 He was an active NCC Cadet during his school and college days.
 He served as the NCC Commander in his college.

+Career

-He began his career as an ordinary worker in Dinath Thanthi, despite being the son of S.P.Adithyan, and gradually climbed the ranks to become the editor.
-Daily Thanthi was printed in 3 cities (Chennai, Madurai, Trichy) when S. P. Adithanar handed over the mantle to him in 1959.
-During his era Daily Thanthi was published in 15 cities across the country and became the most-read Tamil daily.
-He was also an avid sportsman and used to work out and train every day.
+He began his career as an ordinary worker at Dinath Thanthi, despite being the son of S. P. Adithyan.
+Nevertheless, Sivanthi gradually climbed the ranks to become the editor.
+Daily Thanthi was printed in three cities (Chennai, Madurai, Trichy) when S. P. Adithanar handed over the mantle to him in 1959.
+Under his guidance, Daily Thanthi was published in 15 cities across the country and became the most-read Tamil daily.

 Philanthropy

 He was a philanthropist and funded the renovation of many temples.
 In the southern districts of Tamil Nadu, there are many sports clubs bearing his name.
 He also constructed a state-of-the-art indoor volleyball stadium in the Adithanar College, Tiruchendur, where the Indian team used to practice.
-Dr.B.Sivanthi Adityan renovated the 178 feet 'Rajagopuram' of Arulmigu Kasivishvanathar Temple Tenkasi, whose gopuram was damaged 200 years ago.
+Dr.B.Sivanthi Adityan renovated the 178 ft 'Rajagopuram' of Arulmigu Kasivishvanathar Temple Tenkasi, whose gopuram was damaged 200 years ago.

 A view of Kasi Vishwanathar Temple Rajagopuram.